Difficulty

 - Begin by unpacking the unit and removing the filter, exhaust fan and electrical housing cover.
 Ideally, the new hood should be large enough to extend one inch past the stovetop on all four sides.

 - Use a hammer and screwdriver to remove the knockouts for the electrical cable and the duct.
-Insert a cable connector into the cable knockout.

-- Hold the hood in place against the chosen wall.
-Use a pencil to mark the locations for the holes for the duct and the cable.
+Insert a cable connector into the cable knockout. - Hold the hood in place against the chosen wall.
+For ducted hoods, use a pencil to mark the locations for the holes for the duct and the cable.
 You may need a helper for this.
-Some models provide a template for marking the vent holes.

 Tip: Determine the height of the range hood based on its capacity.
 Standard models should be installed about 18 to 24 inches above the cooktop surface, while high-capacity hoods are installed 24 to 30 inches above the cooktop.